mselayan/mselayan.github.io/index.md

 ![DP](DP2.jpg)

 ## Brief Background
-I am a PhD Student at the University of Nebraska-Lincoln and a Senior Transportation Engineer with over a decade of experience in transportation planning and traffic engineering.
-My work integrates big data, machine learning, artificial intelligence and smart data analytics to enhance automated vehicles behavior and interaction, demand forecasting and traffic safety.
+I am a PhD student in Civil Engineering at the University of Nebraska–Lincoln, with a decade of experience in transportation planning and traffic engineering, including leading roles in Dubai, UAE.
+My current research focuses on automated vehicle behavior and data-driven safety analysis using machine learning and artificial intelligence.
+I also serve as a teaching assistant and contribute to collaborative projects in AV-human interaction, traffic safety, simulation and traffic calibration .

 [View my CV](Elayan_CV.pdf)